Azure/azure-sdk-for-java/sdk/eventhubs/azure-messaging-eventhubs/TROUBLESHOOTING.md

 ### Reduce logging

 One way to decrease logging is to change the verbosity.
 Another is to add filters that exclude logs from logger names like `com.azure.messaging.eventhubs` or `com.azure.core.amqp`.
-Examples of this can be found in the xml files in [Configuring Log4J 2](#configuring-log4j-2) and [Configure logback](#configuring-logback).
+Examples of this can be found in the XML files in [Configuring Log4J 2](#configuring-log4j-2) and [Configure logback](#configuring-logback).

 ## Troubleshoot EventProducerAsyncClient/EventProducerClient issues